stone-ericm/fun_with_django_custom_auths/3_url_shortener/README.md

 ***Linking it all together***

-* After a user creates a shortened url, make it so they\ are redirected to a "success" page with the new shortened URL displayed as well as the original URL.
+* After a user creates a shortened url, make it so they are redirected to a "success" page with the new shortened URL displayed as well as the original URL.

 ***Validations***

 * Validate that the input going to into Url is a valid url.
 * Check out the Django Docs on [validators](https://docs.djangoproject.com/en/1.9/ref/validators).
 * If it is valid, do your redirect.
-If it isn't valid, render the form again and give the user a message that it didn't work. *Hint: RegexValidator will deliver this message for you.*
+If it isn't valid, render the form again and give the user a message that it didn't work. *

 ## Bonus: